JasonWein/ComputerGraphics/README.md

 # ComputerGraphics
-Assignments from CS 4722 Computer Graphics and Multimedia All assignments require the files in the Common folder in order to work properly.
+Assignments from CS 4722 Computer Graphics and Multimedia.
+All assignments require the files in the Common folder in order to work properly.